model-checking/kani-verifier-blog/_posts/2022-06-01-using-the-kani-rust-verifier-on-a-rust-standard-library-cve.md

 }
 ```

-With this change our running example no longer has a memory safety issue.
+With this change, our running example no longer has a memory safety issue.
 This is good!
 But even better, would be a way we could know that the memory safety issue is removed for all possible uses of `reserve`.
 This is trickier because `VecDeque` is parametric (there are many types that we can instantiate for `T`) and, moreover, we have to consider all possible buffer capacities.